Kemuntogift/NoFomo/README.md

 This is app allows you to view events by types in the United States.
 One can also see the event title and performers.
 This has been made possible by the SeatGeek API.

 ## Types to choose from
-Concert
+Concert,
-Family
+Family,
-Extreme Sports
+Extreme Sports,
-Olympic Sports
+Olympic Sports,
-Music Festival
+Music Festival,
-Theatre
+Theatre,
-Classical
+Classical,
-Classical Opera
+Classical Opera,
-Classical
+Classical,
-Classical Orchestral Instrumental
+Classical Orchestral Instrumental,
-Cirque du Soleil
+Cirque du Soleil,
-Broadway Tickets National
+Broadway Tickets National,
-Comedy
+Comedy,
-Dance Performance Tour
+Dance Performance Tour,
-Film
+Film,
 Literary

 ## Prerequisites